Cold-weather warfare: In the Arctic

 Norway – The liberation of Finnmark was a military operation, lasting from 23 October 1944 until 26 April 1945, in which Soviet and Norwegian forces wrestled away control of Finnmark, the northernmost county of Norway, from Germany.
 It started with a major Soviet offensive that liberated Kirkenes.

 Northern Russia – Operation Silver Fox was a joint German–Finnish military operation offensive during World War II.
-Its main goal was to cut off and ultimately capture the key Soviet port at Murmansk through attacks from Finnish and Norwegian territory.
+It failed to achieve its main goal to cut off and ultimately capture the key Soviet port at Murmansk through attacks from Finnish and Norwegian territory.

 Spitsbergen – Operation Gauntlet was a Combined Operations raid by Canadian troops, with British Army logistics support and Free Norwegian Forces servicemen on the Norwegian island of Spitsbergen, 600 mi south of the North Pole, from 25 August to 3 September 1941.
 Operation Fritham was a Norwegian military operation, based from British soil, that had the goal of securing the rich coal mines on the island of Spitsbergen (a part of Svalbard) and denying their use to Nazi Germany.
 Operation Zitronella (Citronella) was an eight-hour German raid on Spitzbergen on 8 September 1943.
 This marks the highest latitude at which a land battle has ever been fought.
 However, given the extreme conditions, the German and Allied troops were at times compelled to assist each other to survive.

 United States – The Aleutian Islands Campaign was a campaign conducted by both the United States and Imperial Japan from 3 June 1942 to 15 August 1943 in Attu and Kiska, part of the Aleutian Islands in Alaska during World War II.